AlibabaCloudDocs/alikafka/intl.en-US/API reference/Instances/GetInstanceList.md

 # GetInstanceList

-You can call this operation to query Message Queue for Apache Kafka instances in a specified region.
+Queries Message Queue for Apache Kafka instances in a specified region.

 ## Debugging